Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 12/1/20253 min read

-This article gives you a clear overview of what red light therapy is, how it works, and what benefits are scientifically supported.
-If you are interested in a specific use case, check out the in-depth articles that are linked throughout this one.
+This article aims to provide a straightforward overview of red light therapy, explaining what it is, how it works, and which benefits are supported by science.
+If you're curious about a specific application, don't forget to check out the in-depth articles linked within.

 What Exactly Is Red Light Therapy (RLT)?

-Red light therapy—also called photobiomodulation (PBM)—uses specific wavelengths of red and near-infrared (NIR) light to stimulate biological processes in your cells.
+Red light therapy—often referred to as photobiomodulation (PBM)—involves the use of specific wavelengths of red and near-infrared (NIR) light to activate biological processes within your cells.

 Red light: ~630–670 nm